Suu Kyi supporters confident after Myanmar's historic election

 A REFERENDUM ON REFORM

-The main concern about the election's fairness arose before the poll.
+The main concern about the election's fairness arose before the election.
 Activists estimated that up to 4 million people, mostly citizens working abroad, would not be able to vote.

 Religious tension, fanned by Buddhist nationalists whose actions have intimidated Myanmar's Muslim minority, also marred the election campaign.
 Among those excluded from voting were around a million Rohingya Muslims who are effectively stateless in their own land.